 Discussions required to be confidential in accordance with the Utah Procurement Code.

 Conduct of a Closed Meeting: Board Members may not approve any resolution, rule, regulation, contract or appointment during a closed meeting.
 The identity of the specific person whose character, competence or health is to be discussed, the identity of the parties to pending or reasonable imminent litigation, or the identity of property which the Board is considering purchasing, exchanging or leasing need not be stated in the motion to close the meeting or in the public portion of the meeting where such disclosure might infringe on the confidence necessary to fulfill the purpose of closing the meeting.
 Upon a motion to enter executive session, general public and press shall be dismissed from the room.
-Only District Board members and those person(s) designated by the Board may be present during a closed meeting.
+Only Board Members and those person(s) designated by the Board may be present during a closed meeting.
 All final decisions must be made outside of the executive session.
 The public must have a chance to be made aware of the final decision.
-A vote of the NSRSSD Board relating to information discussed in the executive session can satisfy this requirement.
+A vote of the Board taken during the open portion of a meeting but relating to information discussed in the executive session can satisfy this requirement.

 Recording of Meetings: A complete and unedited audio recording of all open portions of the meeting shall be kept by the District from commencement through adjournment and be property labeled with the date, time and place of the meeting.
 Any other person in attendance may record all or any part of an open meeting, provided that the recording does not interfere with the conduct of the meeting.
 A recording of an open meeting shall be available to the public for listening within three business days after the end of the meeting.
 Notwithstanding other parts of this paragraph, a recording is not required to be kept of an open meeting that is a site visit or traveling tour, if no vote or action is taken by the Board.